 Previous studies have been conducted by various researchers in order to understand and explain the influence and impact of online reviews in the hospitality industry.
 One of the most common methods used include the analysis of variance (ANOVA) technique, which is offered in many data analysis' solutions such as the IBM SPSS software.
 For example, Vermeulen and Seegers (2009) adopted the ANOVA for testing whether or not the user-generated online reviews influence the consumer choice.
+In a parallel line of research, Jeong and Jeon (2008) also used the ANOVA for analyzing the impact of five relevant features (hotel ownership, stars, number of rooms, room rates, and popularity index) in scoring New York hotels on TripAdvisor's nine rating items (e.g., location; cleanliness).
+Their results show that both the number of stars and room rates influence the rating items from TripAdvisor.
+A similar study focused on analyzing the relationship between the hotel specific rating items used by Expedia (service, condition, cleanliness, and comfort) in the hundred largest US cities.
+Again, statistical tools and methods were adopted, including the ANOVA (Stringam et al., 2010).
 Additionally, Sparks and Browning (2011) went further on their research and studied the fact that a consumer generated quantitative rating could be associated together with the actual written review.
-In a more recent data-driven study, it has been showed through regression models that the financial benefits of an online review from TripAdvisor conceal intrinsic value to the hospitality industry (Neirotti et al., 2016).
-Nevertheless, the majority of previous recent studies are focused on the impact of the text review itself, applying text mining techniques, which aim to extract meaningful knowledge from a variety of textual data and find relationships and patterns within such unstructured information (He et al., 2013).
+In a more recent data-driven study, it has been shown through regression models that the financial benefits of an online review from TripAdvisor conceal intrinsic value to the hospitality industry (Neirotti et al., 2016).
+Nevertheless, the majority of previous recent studies are focused on the impact of the text review itself, applying text mining techniques, which aim to extract meaningful knowledge from a variety of textual data and find relationships and patterns within such unstructured information (Calheiros et al., 2017).

 Different studies are aligned through similar conclusions regarding the fact that text mining applications to social media data (i.e. any online platform where customers can exchange information) can provide significant insights on the human behavior and interaction (e.g., He et al., 2013).
 However, while several studies are known using data mining for sentiment classification and opinion mining (e.g., Schuckert et al., 2015), none was found up to the present adopting a quantitative approach on modeling tourists' reviews through advanced data mining techniques for extracting the influence of hotels' and users' features on the score provided by users.
-Hence, the present study aims at filling such gap by focusing on online reviews' quantitative features such as number of stars of the hotel and number of helpful votes the user has received for building a predictive model of the tourists' score on the hotels.
-The knowledge built upon such model may help to shed some light on what drives the rating of a hotel, potentiating meaningful information to support managerial decisions.
+Nevertheless, the quantitative score is the first relevant information users see when they search for feedback information on their next stay (O'Connor, 2010).
+Understanding which profiles of users are most likely to result in poorer scores may help to shape strategies for choosing the users to whom to answer in TripAdvisor, as answering all users is time-consuming and requires significant human effort (Nguyen & Coudounaris, 2015).
+Thus, such directed effort can lead to an improvement in positive eWOM, as the responses may be framed for specific users.
+Additionally, identifying the features influencing scores granted may help to profile users, helping to identify outlier behaviors and possible reputation attacks (Buccafurri et al., 2014).
+Since users are influenced by hotels (Casalo et al., 2015), including hotel features in a unique model allows to obtain explanatory knowledge intersecting both dimensions.
+Hence, the present study aims at filling such research gap by focusing on online reviews' quantitative features such